liutianlin0121/liutianlin0121.github.io/_posts/2021-04-17-isotropic-rv.md

 layout: post
 title: Are coordinates of an isotropic random vector uncorrelated?
 ---
-I was reading Section 3.3 of the nicely written book [High-dimensional Probability](https://www.math.uci.edu/~rvershyn/papers/HDP-book/HDP-book.pdf) by Roman Vershynin.
+I was reading Section 3.3 of the nicely written book  {% citet vershynin2018high %}.
 At the beginning of that section, it was mentioned that:

 > The coordinates of an isotropic random vector are always uncorrelated (why?), but they are not necessarily independent.